 3. You Are Both Becoming Rigid in Your Arguments

 A highly defensive and rigid stance in an argument signals that you do not want to participate in a fair discussion with your partner.
-If every debate leaves you justifying your actions or behavior, it is possible that the foundation of your marriage is under stress, which could lead to a failed marriage and eventual divorce if not addressed.
+If every debate leaves you justifying your actions or behavior, the foundation of your marriage may be under stress, which could lead to a failed marriage and eventual divorce if not addressed.

 4. Intimacy Is Rapidly Fading

 Intimacy is integral to the close bond shared by a married couple.
 Intimacy does not mean only sexual intimacy, but also romance, handholding, and cuddling.

 If you can’t remember the last time you snuggled up to your partner or had a date night, then you may be in the midst of a failing marriage.
 An intimate bond adds a higher dimension of closeness and affection to a married relationship, and the lack of it could be quite detrimental to it in the long-term.

 5. Every Little Effort for the Spouse Feels Like too Much Effort